Edward Osbaldeston: Life

 Edward Osbaldeston was born about 1560 at Osbaldeston Hall near Blackburn, Lancashire.
 He was the son of Thomas Osbaldeston, and nephew of Edward Osbaldeston, of Osbaldeston Hall.
 He went to the English College of Douai, then at Reims, where he was ordained deacon in December 1583, and priest 21 September 1585.
 He had said his first Mass on the feast day of St. Jerome, and in consequence had a great devotion to that saint.

+Bishop Richard Challoner includes the greater part of a letter addressed by Osbaldeston to his fellow-prisoners in York Castle within his accounting of Catholic martyrs of the English Reformation entitled Memoirs of Missionary Priests and other Catholicks of both Sexes who suffered Death or Imprisonment in England on account of their Religion, from the year 1577 (Note: 1577 was the last year of the Catholic Mary I of England) till the end of the reign of Charles II.
-He was sent on the English mission 27 April 1589, and was apprehended at night through the instrumentality of an Anglican priest named Thomas Clark at an inn at Tollerton, Yorkshire, upon St. Jerome's day, 30 September 1594.

-The day following his arrest he was taken to York where he was tried at the next assizes and attained of high treason for being a priest.
+Osbaldeston recounts in this letter that he was sent on the English mission 27 April 1589.
+He was later apprehended at night by a priest hunter named Thomas Clark at an inn at Tollerton, Yorkshire, on St. Jerome's Day, 30 September 1594.
+The day following his arrest he was taken to York Castle where he was tried at the next assizes and attained of high treason for being a priest.

-Bishop Richard Challoner prints the greater part of a letter addressed by the martyr to his fellow-prisoners in York Castle, the full text of which is still extant, and which reveals the great humility and serene trust in God with which he anticipated his death.

 Edward Osbaldeston was among the eighty-five martyrs of England and Wales beatified by Pope John Paul II on 22 November 1987.
+In the Roman Martyrology, his martyrdom is marked on a feast day particular to York for 16 November.